 On September 25, 1965 a protest was held in the immediate neighborhood of Oakland Police Chief Edward Toothman.
 The crowd of several hundred black and white demonstrators picketed with signs, songs and chants.
 The Chief appeared and talked to some of those present, and a contingent of motorcycle police made its presence known, without engaging the crowd.

-The purpose of the protest was to call attention to the hiring practices of the Police Department.
-Two-third's of the city's population were people of color, and black people were arrested in much larger proportion than whites, and police violence against blacks was a persistent experience of the black community.
+The purpose of the protest was to call attention to the hiring practices of the Oakland Police Department (OPD) and to widespread incidents of police brutality.
+Black people were being arrested in much larger proportion than whites, and police violence against blacks was a persistent experience of the black community.
 Among the demonstrators was a group of young black Oakland men organized by black community activist Mark Comfort.
 The "Amboy Dukes" appeared with picket signs announcing "Oakland cops should live in Oakland," and "Burn, Baby, Burn."

-The Oakland police department (OPD) has long been one of the most controversial urban law enforcement agencies in America, with a string of high-profile criminal and brutality allegations going back decades.
+The Oakland police department (OPD) had long been one of the most controversial urban law enforcement agencies in America, with a string of high-profile criminal and brutality allegations going back decades.
 Partly in reaction to the brutal treatment of black Oaklanders by white police, the Black Panthers were formed in 1966, with the intention of "policing the police" and providing armed resistance when members of the community were attacked by police.

-Demonstration on the street win front of Oakland Chief of Police Edward Toothman
+Demonstration on the street in front of Oakland Chief of Police Edward Toothman